 Compared to other planar headphones I did find the Audeze LCD-X to be slightly the easier of the two to drive though the Ananda was much more sensitive and easier to drive than the MrSpeakers AEON Flow.

 Quality Over Quantity

 As with the Edition X V2, the ability to scale with more powerful amps 1W and beyond is not necessary and in our testing, we found that for power the Ananda will not scale quite in the same manner as the HE10000 and Susvara.
 That being said, and to quote my own words from the original Edition X V2 review back in Dec 2016;

 However, reduced quantity does not negate the benefits of increased quality and not all amps are equal so I will say that a good amp will bring a qualitative improvement in the Edition X tonal response.

 And thus, it is true also for the Ananda.
 Perhaps even more so because the one thing I found with the new Ananda tuning and technical performance was an increased level of transparency over the Edition X V2.

 ALO Audio’s Continental V5 portable amp is also more than capable if you want some sweet mids and not too bothered about fattening up the low-end.
 Actually, the V5 was my favorite for easy non-fatiguing listening sessions.
-It has a very sweet sounding timbre with buttery smooth vocals and a very wide soundstage.
-With the Ananda is also has a very low noise floor.
+It has a very sweet-sounding timbre with buttery smooth vocals and a very wide soundstage.
+The Ananda is also has a very low noise floor.